How to Find Limits Approaching Infinity

 Limits at infinity may look intimidating because they involve “the infinite,” but the underlying logic is surprisingly concrete: determine which part of the expression grows fastest, and let the slower parts fade into the background.
 By mastering a handful of heuristics—degree comparison, dominant‑term extraction, the growth hierarchy, and a few safety nets like series expansion and the Squeeze Theorem—you can evaluate almost any limit without getting lost in endless algebra.

 Remember, the goal isn’t to memorize a long list of special cases; it’s to develop an intuition for how functions behave as they stretch out toward the far reaches of the number line.
-With practice, the “infinite horizon” becomes a familiar landscape rather than a mysterious abyss.
+Here's the thing — with practice, the “infinite horizon” becomes a familiar landscape rather than a mysterious abyss.
 Happy calculating, and may your limits always converge to the answers you expect!

 9. Common Pitfalls — What Goes Wrong When Intuition Is Over‑Applied